|

 This winter if I have the money I'm getting a MSD HEI distributor, maybe a MSD box and Blaster coil if buget permits.
 I'm going to over kill my ignition system because I heard from a lot of people it will improve gas mileage and power

-_________________ Jake 19/m
+Jake 19/m

 1972 Olds 442 - 350/th350/3.73 posi - Project "C6 Killa"